georeri/after-dark-cabaret/content/posts/Auditions.md

 ## Video Auditions

 We highly recommend you attend in-person auditions.
 For those that cannot, you may email video submissions to the following email address: everett.cabaret@gmail.com .
 All video submissions should be submitted by 11:00PM on May 21st.
 Videos should include 16-32 bars of a vocal performance, as well as demonstration of your dancing ability.
 For example, 1 minute of movement to your favorite song from Rent.
 You should also provide any conflicts you have between May 29th and August 12th that would prevent you from attending rehearsals on nights and weekends.
-All auditioners are required to submit the consent form (link above).
+Auditioners under 18 are required to submit the consent form (link above).

 ## Audition Panel